ayitharevanth/DeepRel/README.md

 The project utilizes the "Kinface-W" dataset for comparing two images and predicting potential relations based on their features.
 Two approaches were explored:
 Pre-trained ResNet50 model: Achieved an accuracy of 80.86% with a corresponding error rate of 19.14%.
-VGG16 model: Achieved a training accuracy of 71.02% and testing accuracy of 69.89%.